Target-absent Human Attention: Approach

 It can be shown that $R_1^*>R_2^*>R_3^*>R_4^*>R_5^*$, forming four resolution bins whose boundaries are defined by $R_i^*$ and $R_{i-1}^*$ ($i\in \{2,3,4,5\}$).
-To compute the weights at location $(x,y)$, we first determine which bin pixel $(x,y)$ falls in, according to its relative resolution $R(x,y)$\footnote{More details and illustrations are in the supplementary.}.
+To compute the weights at location $(x,y)$, we first determine which bin pixel $(x,y)$ falls in, according to its relative resolution $R(x,y)$ (see the supplementary material for more details).
 Assume pixel $(x,y)$ falls in between layer $j$ and $j-1$, i.e., $R_{j-1}^* \geq R(x,y)>R_{j}^*$.
 Then, we set the weights at layer $j$ and $j-1$ to be the ratio of the distance between pixel $(x,y)$ and the corresponding layer to the distance between the layer $j$ and $j-1$ at $(x,y)$ in relative amplitude space:

 Apparently, $\sum_i W_i(x,y)=1$ and at location $(x,y)$ only features from layer $j$ and layer $j-1$ are integrated into the final FFMs.
 In \cite{perry2002gaze}, $\alpha$ is tuned to match human perception via physiological experiments.
 Here we learn the parameters of FFMs, $\alpha$ and $\sigma$, together with the policy from human gaze data directly.